 This probably isn't a good tool for beginners, or those with low technical capabilities.
 It takes a bit more time and effort to learn -- but when you do learn the platform, it's pretty powerful.

-Pardot, part of the SalesForce empire, is a powerful cloud automation solution that mostly serves enterprise clients that have the technical resources and time to learn the platform.
+Pardot, part of the SalesForce empire, is a cloud automation solution that mostly serves enterprise clients that have the technical resources and time to learn the platform.

 You can track all interactions on your website and build predictive lead scoring based on the parameters you set.
 All of this helps improve marketing efficiency and remove wasted time and effort from your sales team.